IshaanMahadane/mlproject/README.md

-# Student Performance Analysis
+# Student Performance Analyzer

-**Student Performance Analysis** is a Flask-based machine learning web application that predicts a student’s **marks or performance score** based on various academic and lifestyle metrics such as study time, attendance, parental education, and other factors.
+**Student Performance Analyzer** is a Flask-based machine learning web application that predicts a student’s **marks or performance score** based on various academic and lifestyle metrics such as study time, attendance, parental education, and other factors.

 It provides a simple and interactive web interface to input details and instantly view predicted results — powered by an ML model deployed on **AWS Elastic Beanstalk**.